 It's great that you are concerned with nutrition during pregnancy — hopefully an exciting time, even with morning sickness.
 Maintaining proper nutrition and healthy habits during pregnancy contributes to healthy fetal development.
 This may mean eating more of some foods or nutrients, while cutting back on others.

 When it comes to eating fish, it is generally recommended that women who are pregnant consume no more than twelve ounces of fish that contain small amounts of mercury (e.g., salmon, pollock, shrimp) per week and no more than six ounces of albacore tuna per week.
 Fish, especially tuna, often contains varying levels of mercury, which is poisonous and enters the ocean as an industrial pollutant.
 The level of mercury in sushi depends on the type of fish used to prepare the sushi.
-For more information about mercury in fish, be sure to check out Mercury poisoning: Something fishy about too much tuna? in the Go Ask Alice! fitness and nutrition archives.
+For more information about mercury in fish, be sure to check out Mercury poisoning: Something fishy about too much tuna? in the Go Ask Alice!
+Nutrition and Physical Activity archives.